HenrikBengtsson/matrixStats/revdep/problems.md

 ## In both

-*   checking S3 generic/method consistency ...
-WARNING
-    ```
-    Creating a generic function for ‘drop’ from package ‘base’ in package ‘IRanges’
-    Creating a generic function for ‘runmed’ from package ‘stats’ in package ‘IRanges’
-    Creating a generic function for ‘chartr’ from package ‘base’ in package ‘IRanges’
-    Creating a generic function for ‘toupper’ from package ‘base’ in package ‘IRanges’
-    Creating a generic function for ‘tolower’ from package ‘base’ in package ‘IRanges’
-    Creating a generic function for ‘sub’ from package ‘base’ in package ‘IRanges’
-    Creating a generic function for ‘gsub’ from package ‘base’ in package ‘IRanges’
-    Creating a generic function for ‘smoothEnds’ from package ‘stats’ in package ‘IRanges’
-    See section 'Generic functions and methods' in the 'Writing R
-    Extensions' manual.
-    ```

-*   checking for missing documentation entries ...
-WARNING
-    ```
-    Creating a generic function for ‘drop’ from package ‘base’ in package ‘IRanges’
-    Creating a generic function for ‘runmed’ from package ‘stats’ in package ‘IRanges’
-    Creating a generic function for ‘chartr’ from package ‘base’ in package ‘IRanges’
-    Creating a generic function for ‘toupper’ from package ‘base’ in package ‘IRanges’
-    Creating a generic function for ‘tolower’ from package ‘base’ in package ‘IRanges’
-    Creating a generic function for ‘sub’ from package ‘base’ in package ‘IRanges’
-    Creating a generic function for ‘gsub’ from package ‘base’ in package ‘IRanges’
-    Creating a generic function for ‘smoothEnds’ from package ‘stats’ in package ‘IRanges’
-    All user-level objects in a package should have documentation entries.
-    See chapter 'Writing R documentation files' in the 'Writing R
-    Extensions' manual.
-    ```

-*   checking for code/documentation mismatches ...
-WARNING
-    ```
-    Creating a generic function for ‘drop’ from package ‘base’ in package ‘IRanges’
-    Creating a generic function for ‘runmed’ from package ‘stats’ in package ‘IRanges’
-    Creating a generic function for ‘chartr’ from package ‘base’ in package ‘IRanges’
-    Creating a generic function for ‘toupper’ from package ‘base’ in package ‘IRanges’
-    Creating a generic function for ‘tolower’ from package ‘base’ in package ‘IRanges’
-    Creating a generic function for ‘sub’ from package ‘base’ in package ‘IRanges’
-    Creating a generic function for ‘gsub’ from package ‘base’ in package ‘IRanges’
-    Creating a generic function for ‘smoothEnds’ from package ‘stats’ in package ‘IRanges’
-    ```

-*   checking installed package size ...
-NOTE
-    ```
-      installed size is  8.6Mb
-      sub-directories of 1Mb or more:
-        data   7.1Mb
-    ```

 *   checking dependencies in R code ...
 NOTE
     ```
     Namespaces in Imports field not imported from:
       ‘GenomicRanges’ ‘RColorBrewer’ ‘gplots’
       All declared Imports should be used.
-    ```

-*   checking Rd \usage sections ...
-NOTE
-    ```
-    Creating a generic function for ‘drop’ from package ‘base’ in package ‘IRanges’
-    Creating a generic function for ‘runmed’ from package ‘stats’ in package ‘IRanges’
-    Creating a generic function for ‘chartr’ from package ‘base’ in package ‘IRanges’
-    Creating a generic function for ‘toupper’ from package ‘base’ in package ‘IRanges’
-    Creating a generic function for ‘tolower’ from package ‘base’ in package ‘IRanges’
-    Creating a generic function for ‘sub’ from package ‘base’ in package ‘IRanges’
-    Creating a generic function for ‘gsub’ from package ‘base’ in package ‘IRanges’
-    Creating a generic function for ‘smoothEnds’ from package ‘stats’ in package ‘IRanges’
-    The \usage entries for S3 methods should use the \method markup and not
-    their full name.
-    See chapter 'Writing R documentation files' in the 'Writing R
-    Extensions' manual.
     ```

 # MethylAid